Chelsea Joy Eats

 Instructions

-1. First, prep the chimichurri.
-Finely mince the cilantro, parsley, and garlic cloves.
+2. Finely mince the cilantro, parsley, and garlic cloves.
 Add them to a bowl.
 Add the salt, red pepper flakes, and red wine vinegar.
 Slowly drizzle in the olive oil, whisking to emulsify.
-Set aside while you prep the rest.
+Set aside while you cook the steak and eggs.

-2. Next, make the steak.
-Preheat the oven to 425 degrees.
+3. Cook the flank steak, either on a grill or with the stovetop/oven method.
+GRILL: Preheat the grill to medium-high (400-425 degrees F) heat.
+Add the steak over direct heat and cook for 4-5 minutes on each side, until the steak reaches an internal temperature of 130 degrees F for medium-rare.
+STOVETOP/OVEN: Preheat the oven to 425 degrees.
 Heat a cast iron skillet on the stovetop over high heat.
-Salt the steak liberally with sea salt on both sides.
-Sear the steak in the skillet for 1-2 minutes on each side, then immediately transfer to the oven to cook for an additional 1-2 minutes (depending on how done you'd like your steak and how thick the steak is).
+Sear the steak in the skillet for 1 minute on each side, then immediately transfer to the oven to cook for an additional 4-5 minutes, until the steak reaches an internal temperature of 130 degrees F for medium-rare.
 Remove from heat and let rest while you prep the eggs.

-3. Then, make the eggs.
-Either wipe out and reuse the skillet you made the steak in or set a new skillet over medium heat.
+4. Either wipe out and reuse the skillet you made the steak in or set a new skillet over medium heat.
 Add the olive oil.
 Crack the eggs into a medium bowl and whisk until light and frothy.
 Pour the eggs into the skillet.
 After a few seconds, use a spatula to scrape the egg from the outside of the skillet towards the center, allowing the uncooked egg to spill out and cook around the edges of the skillet.
 This makes fluffy scrambled eggs!
-Repeat until all the egg is cooked.
+Repeat scraping towards the center until all the egg is cooked.

-4. Finally, let's assemble some tacos!
-Thinly slice the steak and place a few pieces onto each tortilla.
+5. Finally, let's assemble some tacos!
+Thinly slice the steak against the grain and place a few pieces onto each tortilla.
 Add a bit of egg to each tortilla.
 Add about a tablespoon of chimichurri to each taco.
 You know what to do next!

 Notes

-I make my own “flour” tortillas using cassava flour.
-You can get that recipe in my free taco e-book!
-Otherwise, use store-bought grain free tortillas like Siete Foods tortillas.
+I sometimes make my own "flour" tortillas using cassava flour.
+Otherwise, use store-bought gluten free tortillas like Siete Foods tortillas or corn tortillas.

 Did you make this recipe?